Seydine N'Diaye

-Seydine Mohamadou N'Diaye (born 23 April 1998) is a French professional footballer who plays as a defender.
+Seydine Mohamadou N'Diaye (born 23 April 1998) is a Senegalese professional footballer who plays as a centre-back for Thai League 1 club BG Pathum United.

 Club career

+N'Diaye attended school at Edgar Quinet, then College Jean JauJaures for primary school, and Lycee Lacassagne for high school.

-N'Diaye began his career in his home nation of France, playing for Championnat National 3 side Vaulx-en-Velin.
+N'Diaye began his professional football career in France, playing for Championnat National 3 side Vaulx-en-Velin.
 He made his senior debut for them in a 4–2 away victory over Chamalières.

 N'Diaye then moved to Swiss club Chaux-de-Fonds on a free transfer, but only stayed for a season before returning to his former club.
 He scored his first goal in senior football on his return to Vaulx-en-Velin in a 2–1 away defeat to Montluçon.
 N'Diaye then moved to Lyon La Duchère on a free transfer, and scored three goals including a spell in the reserve side.

 On 6 August 2021, Göztepe announced the signing of N'Diaye, and a day later loaned him out to Dutch side FC Dordrecht.
 He made his debut in professional football, playing the full 90 minutes in a 2–1 away win against Jong Ajax.
 N'Diaye scored his first goal in professional football in a 2–2 home draw against Jong FC Utrecht, in which he also registered an assist.

 On 9 July 2022, N'Diaye signed for Portuguese side Sporting da Covilhã on a free transfer.

+On 24 March 2023, N'Diaye signed with Ilves in Finland for the 2023 season, with the club option for 2024.
+He left the club after the 2023 season.

+On 1 January 2024, N'Diaye signed with BG Pathum United of the Thai League 1 on a free transfer.